xwmx/nb/README.md

     -------------
     The primary color used to highlight identifiers and messages.
 Often this can be set to an xterm color number between 0 and 255.
 Some terminals support many more colors.
-To view a table of 256 common colors and numbers,
-    run:

-        nb settings colors

-    To view a color for a number, run:

-        nb settings colors <number>

     • Default Value: "68" (blue) for 256 color terminals,
                      "4"  (blue) for  8  color terminals.

 [3] color_secondary
     ---------------
     The color used for lines and footer elements.
-Like color_primary, this can often be set to an xterm color number between 0 and 255.
+Often this can be set to an xterm color number between 0 and 255.
 Some terminals support many more colors.
-To view a table of 256 common colors and numbers,
-    run:

-        nb settings colors

-    To view a color for a number, run:

-        nb settings colors <number>

     • Default Value: "8"